 If you're looking for a dessert that isn't too sweet to finish off your meal, Svele is a great choice.
 On the surface, they look a bit like pancakes, and they stack just as well, but they are much thicker and are flavoured with vanilla.
 Although purists will choose to eat theirs without a topping, berries, ice cream and traditional Norwegian brown cheese (actually caramelised whey discarded from the cheese making process) all make great accompaniments.

 If you would like to plan a trip to Norway so you can try some of these delicious dishes, we can tailor-make a holiday to your requirements.
 From an Oslo city break to chasing the Northern Lights in Tromso, we can do it all.
-Call us on 0800 988 3369 or contact us through the website.
+Call us or contact us through the website.